-CEO and FounderMy name is Alfonso Moreno.
-I’m a full time trader, expert technical analyst and founder of Set and Forget supply and demand online trading community back in October 2013.
-I have been trading the financial markets using exclusively supply and demand imbalances, a proprietary strategy developed by myself over the years which helps locate in any market turning points where professional and institutional traders are planning their trades.
+My name is Alfonso Moreno.
+I am a full-time trader, expert technical analyst, and founder of the Set and Forget supply and demand online trading academy, which was established in October 2013.
+I have exclusively traded the financial markets using supply and demand imbalances with a proprietary strategy that I have developed over the years.
+This strategy helps me locate market turning points where professional and institutional traders plan their trades.